Questions to Ask Your Managed Service Provider

 Are your clients happy?

-There shouldn’t be any issue with your MSPs ability to provide references to current clients.
-When you talk to their references, ask if they feel the MSP delivered on what they promised both contractually and verbally.
+There also shouldn’t be any issue with your MSPs ability to provide references to current clients.
+When you talk to their references, ask if they feel the MSP delivered on what they promised both contractually and verbally, and how they perceive their interactions with your MSP.

 The real value resides in the fact that managed services help to streamline operations, innovate with new technologies and drive more IT value to the organization.